angband/angband/docs/attack.rst

   increasing his/her armor class, and protecting him/her against damage from fire, cold, acid, lightning, and falls.
-This weapon also will increase your stealth, let you see invisible creatures, protect you from paralyzation and some slowing attacks, and help you regenerate hit points and mana faster.
+This weapon also will increase your stealth, let you see invisible creatures, protect you from paralyzation, and help you regenerate hit points and mana faster.
 As a result of the regeneration ability, you will use up food somewhat faster than normal while wielding such a weapon.
 These powerful weapons also will sustain one stat, though this stat will vary from weapon to weapon.

 (Holy Avenger)
   A Holy Avenger is often one of the most powerful weapons.
 A Holy Avenger will increase your wisdom and your armour class.
-This weapon will do extra damage when used against evil, demonic and undead creatures, and will also give you the ability to see invisible creatures.
+This weapon will do extra damage when used against evil, demonic and undead creatures, and will also give you protection against fear and the ability to see invisible creatures.
 These weapons are basically extremely powerful versions of Blessed Blades and give melee bonuses to priests and paladins.
 These weapons, like (Defender) weapons, also will sustain one random stat.

 (Blessed)
   A blessed blade will increase your wisdom.
 If you are a priest or paladin,